Copycat Chick-fil-A Tortilla Soup in the Slow Cooker!

 This simple slow cooker meal rocks and I’m so glad to be able to make it at home!

 We randomly ordered this popular seasonal soup this year at Chick-fil-A for the first time after not being in the mood for fried chicken.
 I immediately LOVED it so much, and am now a big fan.
 Making a similar version at home makes so much sense and I hope you love it too.

-Here’s my teammate Emily tried this Chick-Fil-A chicken tortilla soup, too!
+Here’s what my teammate Emily had to say about this Chick-Fil-A chicken tortilla soup:

 “If you’re looking for the perfect soup recipe, this is it!
 I made this for my parents and they couldn’t get enough of it.
 The flavor profile has just the right amount of spice.
 We topped it with shredded cheese and sour cream.
 It was so tasty!”